-It allows you to connect your mailboxes, calendar, contacts, and more to Office 365 while also connecting your Active Directory (AD) to Office 365 — blending cloud capabilities with those of physical servers and subsequently boosting collaboration for all workers, regardless of location.
+It allows you to connect your mailboxes, calendar, contacts, and more to Office 365, while also connecting your Active Directory (AD) to Office 365.
+This allows you to blend cloud capabilities with your physical servers and subsequently boost collaboration for all workers, regardless of location.

 In an effort to further enhance this collaboration and expand opportunities for hybrid working, Jeff Teper —Corporate Vice President of Microsoft 365 Collaboration — announced a series of updates and upgrades to programs like OneDrive, SharePoint, Microsoft Teams, and Office at an Ignite session, aptly titled “Rich, secure content and collaboration for hybrid work.”

 Before we dive into what these updates are, and what they mean for IT administrators (and workers everywhere), you may be wondering how to create and establish an Office 365 hybrid environment.Right?
 We thought so.

 It’s a relatively easy, two-step process:

 Now that that’s covered, let’s talk about Microsoft's upgrades for hybrid environments, starting with Microsoft Loop.

 Announced on November 2, 2021, Microsoft Loop is billed as “a new app that combines a powerful and flexible canvas with portable components that stay in sync and move freely across Microsoft 365 apps.”

 In layman's terms, it’s a digital canvas that different teams can use simultaneously and collaboratively.
 It includes tools like a voting table (to help reach consensus on important decisions), a status tracker (to monitor progress on team projects), and Loop pages and workspaces(wherein teams and individuals can store key files for any given project or initiative).